golanlevin/60-212/60-212_syllabus_fall2023.md

 ### Deliverables

 There will be 10 sets of Deliverables this semester.
-Each set will have several components, including warmup exercises and a main project, that may have different deadlines.
+Each set will have several components, including warmup exercises and a main project, that may have different deadlines. *Note: this list may be subject to change.*

-1. Form & Code: Gauntlet I.
+1. Form & Code: Visual Problems I.
-2. Form & Code: Gauntlet II.
+2. Form & Code: Visual Problems II.
-3. Form & Code: Gauntlet III.
+3. Form & Code: Visual Problems III.
-4. Generative Pattern: Riso Wallpaper
+4. Generative Pattern
-5. Time: Loop/Clock
+5. Time and Dynamic Form
-6. Feedback & Physics: Generative Field NFT
+6. Feedback & Physics: Generative Field
 7. Gestural Systems: Augmented Body
-8. Mobile Telematic
+8. Network: Mobile Telematic
-9. Poetic Surveillance System
+9. Camera: Poetic Surveillance System
 10. Audiovisual Environment

 ### Key Topics
 *What are the key subject topics that this course will cover?*